soworksl2/noblivion_specification/specs/datetime_and_datetimes_functions_format.md

 wsa -> saturday
 wsu -> sunday

-fm -> the next first day of month. if already in the first day of the month or later, go to the first day of the next month. lm -> the last day of the month. equals to fm
+fm -> the next first day of month. lm -> the last day of the month.

 jan -> first day of month of january feb -> first day of month of february